Patents

 Once you have the patent number and date, you can order the microfiche (MF 367) of the relevant Victorian patent to view (and copy) in the Library.
 When ordering this item be sure to include the patent number and year.

 In the Comment box, type in the patent number and year.
 Click on Send Request.
+The microfiche will be delivered to the Redmond Barry Reading Room delivery shelves.

 Summary of patents holdings at the State Library of Victoria